premAI-io/state-of-open-source-ai/vector-stores.md

 ## LLM Embeddings

-Large language models are trained on a massive text corpus, like Wikipedia As the model processes this text, it learns representations for words based on their context.
+Large language models are trained on a massive text corpus such as Wikipedia.
+As the model processes this text, it learns representations for words based on their context.

 As the model learns from the data, it represents each word as a high-dimensional vector, usually with hundreds or thousands of dimensions.
 The values in the vector encode the semantic meaning of the word.

-After training on large corpora, words with similar meanings end up close together in the vector space.
+After training on a large corpora of text, words with similar meanings end up closer together in the vector space.

 The resulting word vectors capture semantic relationships between words, which allows the model to generalize better on language tasks.
 These pre-trained embeddings are then used to initialize the first layer of large language models like BERT.

-To summarize, by training the model on a large set of text data you end up with a model specifically designed to capture the relationship between words, AKA vector embeddings.
+To summarize, by training the model on a large set of text data you end up with a model specifically designed to capture the relationship between words, i.e., vector embeddings.

 ## Turning text into embeddings